-Watching a kitten climb the stem of a Christmas tree is undeniably adorable, but beware!
+Watching a kitten climb the trunk of a Christmas tree is undeniably adorable, but beware!
 Danger lurks, as well.

 The Holiday Season is fraught with peril for curious kitties who are easily overlooked in the commotion and rush.